 177. According to the standard operating procedures for warehouse and inventory management, each country operation must conduct a full physical verification of its inventories at least once a year as at year-end.
 The stocktake results are reported to the Division of Emergency, Security and Supply, which summarizes the reported results in a traffic light dashboard.
 On the basis of the parameters of timely submission, quality of reports and completeness of inventory counts, each warehouse business unit receives a rating from zero to 10.
 Zero represents the lowest and 10 the highest rating.
 Warehouse business units with a rating of zero to 3 are marked red.
-On the basis of the results of the preceding year's verification activities and operational constraints, the Division decides on the extent of verification activities for the current year.
+On the basis of the results of the preceding year's verification activities for the current year.
 Non-performing warehouses are requested to complete all verification exercises.